Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 ### Question #34

 You have a free tier of an Azure DevOps organization named Contoso.
 Contoso contains 10 private projects.
 Each project has multiple jobs with no dependencies.
-The build process requires access to resource ¬les located in an on-premises ¬le system.
+The build process requires access to resource files located in an on-premises file system.

-You frequently run the jobs on ¬ve self-hosted agents but experience long build times and frequently queued builds.
+You frequently run the jobs on five self-hosted agents but experience long build times and frequently queued builds.

 You need to minimize the number of queued builds and the time it takes to run the builds.

 What should you do?

-A. Con¬gure the pipelines to use the Microsoft-hosted agents.
+A. Configure the pipelines to use the Microsoft-hosted agents.

 B. Register additional self-hosted agents.